A Tribute to a Great Critic, Interviewer and Writer on All Things Movie…

 Barry Norman “Film” Theme tune, tompo010101,www.youtube.com

 I was upset to hear of the passing away of Barry Norman, who was one of my favourite film critics from my teenage years onwards.
-Barry Norman was not just a film critic as the main writer and presenter for Film… from 1972 to 1998, but also a famous journalist and author too.
+Barry Norman was not just a film critic as the main writer and presenter for Film (1972-98) but also a famous journalist and author too.
 However, it was as a presenter on his film show, that he became a great inspiration for my writing of this blog.
-This along with other film and TV critics, namely Clive James and Charlie Brooker (as discussed in my post HERE).
+This along with other entertainment critics, namely Clive James and Charlie Brooker (as discussed in my post HERE).